 - Administrative overhead

-For specialized services requiring additional equipment or expertise, rates may increase to $125-$150 per hour.
-This includes:
+For specialized work that needs extra equipment or know-how, the rate may go up to $125-$150 per hour.
+That includes:

 - Video inspection services